priyam0803/snowflake-csv-batchdataingestion/README.md

 # This repository will help you ingest raw data into snowflake from csv files hosted in azure blob.

-**This framework will perform the following activites for ingesting data into snowflake from csv files in azure blob.**
+**1.This framework will perform the following activites for ingesting data into snowflake from csv files in azure blob.**

 1.Schema inference of the csv files in azure blob using INFER_SCHEMA()